 4 For as we have many members in one body, and all members have not the same office: 5 So we, being many, are one body in Christ, and every one members one of another.

-The church is represented in the Scriptures by several well-known symbols – a bride, an ark, a building, a body, a city, ten virgins – which depict a particular aspect of it.
-Thus, the analogy of the local church to a body emphasizes its functionality in everyday life (see 1Cor 12).
-Many individuals yet one creature, all sharing equal interests, goals and concerns.
-A body is made up of members, organs and complex systems, and its viability depends upon the health and proper working of each part.
-Some are visible and prominent, others are scarcely even known.
+A body emphasizes functionality and service – many individuals yet one creation in which all have the same interests, goals and concerns.
+A body is made up of members, organs and complex systems.
+Its viability depends upon the health and proper working of each part.
+Some are visible and prominent, others are scarcely known.
 All are important.
 An athlete with just one injured muscle might decide not to compete because he knows his body is not whole.
 The members of a body serve many different purposes, but they must work together to be truly effective.
-While a body can adapt to life with missing members, its full potential cannot be realized!
+While a body can adapt to life with missing members, its full potential cannot be realized.

-The local church, as the figurative body of Christ, functions in much the same way.
+This analogy is especially applicable to the local church, the figurative body of Christ.
 Each member benefits from the contributions of fellow-members as they work together for one common goal.
 The whole body fitly joined together and compacted by that which every joint supplieth, according to the effectual working in the measure of every part, maketh increase of the body unto the edifying of itself in love (Eph 4:16).
 In the church, we are every one members one of another (v5).
 There is mutual care and sharing, and if a member is hurt or missing, the others will step into the gap (1Cor 12:25-26).
 Look not every man on his own things, but every man also on the things of others (Php 2:4).

-This analogy must have presented a powerful argument to the Jew/Gentile tension in the church body at Rome and elsewhere in those early years.
-It speaks particularly to those Christian Jews who relied on their genealogy and Abrahamic promises unto the exclusion of Gentile “dogs.”
-However, the Gentile Christians must remember that God will accept the Jews (though hypocrites, blasphemers and stiffnecked) who humbly ask to receive the pardon which His Son is offering.
+It is a powerful argument to the Jew/Gentile tension in the churches of Rome and throughout the world in those early years.
+It speaks particularly to those Christian Jews who relied on their genealogy and Abrahamic promises unto the exclusion of the Gentile “dogs.”
+However, the Gentile Christians are also reminded that God will accept the Jews (though hypocrites, blasphemers and stiff-necked) who humbly ask to receive the pardon which His Son is offering.
 One body in Christ, one olive tree in the Lord (ch11).

 6 Having then gifts differing according to the grace that is given to us, whether prophecy, let us prophesy according to the proportion of faith; 7 Or ministry, let us wait on our ministering: or he that teacheth, on teaching;

-Just as faith develops to varying proportions as God works in the soul of every man, so it happens with the gifts and talents that God has given to each person (1Cor 12:4-11).
-Some have the false idea that spiritual gifts are divine endowments of abnormal power such that God is virtually moving and operating the individual Himself.
-Nothing could be farther from the biblical explanation of gifts.
-These verses call for every man to use his particular God-given talents to the full proportion of his faith; not slacking or neglecting but working diligently so that his usefulness in the Body grows even more.
+These verses call for every man to use his particular God-given talents to the full proportion of his faith; not slacking or neglecting but working diligently so that the Body is edified and grows.
 For whosoever hath, to him shall be given, and he shall have more abundance: but whosoever hath not, from him shall be taken away even that he hath (Mat 13:12).
 He that shows himself to be faithful in little will be blessed with more.
-Spiritual gifts are not static, supernatural powerbursts, but natural, God-given talents and abilities that we can control, increase and strengthen with God’s help (1Cor 14:32).
+Spiritual gifts are not static, supernatural power-bursts, but natural, God-given talents and abilities that we can control, increase and strengthen with God’s help (1Cor 14:32).
+God does work in supernatural ways at times, but that does not come under the topic of spiritual gifts.

 8 Or he that exhorteth, on exhortation: he that giveth, let him do it with simplicity; he that ruleth, with diligence; he that sheweth mercy, with cheerfulness.